SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-lists-created-from-list-definitions.md

 7. Deleting the content type by calling [ContentType.DeleteObject](https://msdn.microsoft.com/library/office/microsoft.sharepoint.client.contenttype.deleteobject.aspx).

 > [!NOTE]
-> If you are using an in-place transformation approach, and your content types were deployed declaratively using the Feature framework, you need to:
+> If you are using an in-place transformation approach, and your content types were deployed declaratively using the Feature Framework, you need to:

  1. Create new content types.